gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 title: Gatsby Style Guide
 ---

-The Gatsby community is building out a more comprehensive Docs section.
-It will be full of relevant articles written to be easily understood by the many people who love building with Gatsby.

-The community plans, writes, and maintains these Docs on GitHub.

 ## Welcome!

-You don't have to be an expert in a topic to write about it--this entire website is open source, so even if you make a mistake, another contributor will help you correct it before the PR gets merged.
+You don't have to be an expert in a topic to write about it -- this entire website is open source, so even if you make a mistake, another contributor will help you correct it before the PR gets merged.

 Before you begin writing, make sure to read the rest of this style guide.